softwaremill/macwire/README.md

 // cannot find a provided dependency, constructor or apply method for: DatabaseAccess;
 // wiring path: UserStatusReader -> UserFinder -> DatabaseAccess
 ```

+## Limitiations of autowire

+`autowire` doesn't handle propagating generic type parameters, when creating missing dependencies using constructors or
+`apply` methods.
+E.g. if you have a `class B[X](a: A[X])`, and a `B[Int]` needs to be created, the specific value for
+the type parameter `X` won't be propagated when resolving the dependencies.

+As a work-around, you need to explicitly provide the generic dependencies with concrete type parameters.
+A generic
+dependency might appear multiple times, with different type parameters.
+To wire the classes from the example, you'd
+need: `autowire[...](B[Int](_), someInstance: A[Int])` or similar.

 # wire